Armistice Day blizzard of 1940

 I’ll see if I can get some Northfield area storm photos.
 If you have a story, attach a comment.

-Nick Benson says:
+1. Nick Benson said:

 “All Hell Broke Loose: Experiences of Young People During the Armistice Day 1940 Blizzard,” by William H. Hull, is an excellent book consisting of short accounts of that day’s events.
 It’s been a while since I read it, but I remember some pretty amazing stories, some involving duck hunters, others involving folks getting stuck in the city, etc. I’d highly recommend it.